Over the last 18 months, we have been fortunate enough to review Tropicfeel’s travel trainers.

 Top hatch - If you just need to grab something out of the top of your bag, then you can use the top zip instead of the Clamshell opening.
 We use this to slide in smaller items like wallets or keys that you need quick access to.

 Camera cube - A practical case for you to safely store away your DSLR camera and a range of lenses and accessories.
+Helping the Tropicfeel Shell become a viable camera backpack for most.
 Designed specifically for the Shell backpack to maximise space and be stored alongside their wardrobe system.
 Perfect for fellow travel bloggers who carry a range of blogging cameras and accessories!
 We actually use this now as our go-to camera case.
 It comes with a range of Velcro dividers, allowing you to fully customise the layout inside of the case.
 I also love that you can unzip this bag from the side or top, giving you different ways to access camera s & accessories inside.

 Secret pocket - There are a number of small zip-up pockets located on the Shell backpack.
 But the best is the “secret pocket” located at the base of the bag facing your back.
 This is a fantastic hidden compartment for storing valuable items like your wallet, passport or cash.
 If we don't plan on grabbing these items for a while, this is where we store them.
 Otherwise, for quicker access, you can put them in the top.